Welsh and Celtic Studies (MA)

 How will I be taught?

 This MA degree uses many different methods of teaching and learning.
-During your degree you will attend lectures, seminars and workshops, complete practical tasks, undertake a work placement and complete extended pieces of independent work under your tutor’s supervision.
+During your degree you will attend lectures, seminars and workshops, complete practical tasks, undertake employability training and engage with workplaces, and complete extended pieces of independent work under your tutor’s supervision.

 The learning sessions will be interactive and practical and you are therefore expected to attend every class (be they workshops, seminars, tutorials, lectures or other sessions).
 In some cases, for example maternity or disability, we may make alternative arrangements for you.